miyurusankalpa/IPv6-dns-server/README.md

 # Build the demo image
 docker build -f demo.Dockerfile -t ipv6-demo .

-# Run it (webtop listens on port 3000)
+# Run it
-docker run -p 3000:3000 ipv6-demo
+docker run -p 3001:3001 ipv6-demo
 ```

-Then open `http://localhost:3000` in your browser.
+Then open `http://localhost:3001` in your browser.
+The Dockerfile clones this repo into the image, installs dependencies, and runs the DNS server as an S6 service.
 The desktop will load with Chromium already open to [ip6.biz](https://ip6.biz) — a site that shows your IPv6 connectivity status.
 The DNS proxy runs automatically inside the container, and Chromium has IPv6 Google Search pinned to the toolbar.
 The [IPvFoo](https://chromewebstore.google.com/detail/ipvfoo/ecanpcehffngcegjmadlcijfolapggal) extension is also pre-installed and pinned, so you can see IPv4 vs IPv6 addresses on every page you visit.

 ## Configuration